DeBraid/tsx-etfs/README.md

 ### by Derek Braid [@Royal_Arse](http://twitter.com/Royal_Arse)

 A Meteor JS application for financial data.

+Site is deployed at tsx.meteor.com

 * charts with d3js.
 * data Quandl API to display stock charts.